carsonfenimore/atomrust/README.md

 ## Building

-Before building remember to build/install libcamera/rpicam-apps
+Before building remember to build/install libcamera/rpicam-apps.
+Once this is done you can build atomrust as follows:

 ```
   sudo apt install libssl-dev
   cargo build
 ```

-NOTE: tflite seems to have a small build error, as reported here: https://github.com/conan-io/conan-center-index/issues/24538.
+[!WARNING]: tflite seems to have a small build error, as reported here: https://github.com/conan-io/conan-center-index/issues/24538.
 You can fix this by:

 ```
 vim `find . -iname "spectrogram.cc"`